alterNERDtive/EDDiscovery-wiki/How-EDDiscovery-Works.md

 # Interaction with Elite Dangerous

 Elite Dangerous creates journal files, with journal entries, in a folder as it runs.
+It places those files in c:\users\ _username_ \Saved Games\Frontier Developments\Elite Dangerous.

 EDDiscovery reads those files, and uses that as its information source.

-EDDiscovery reads journal files by default from c:\users\<username>\Saved Games\Frontier Developments\Elite Dangerous.
-This is where ED 2.2 and on place the journal Log files.

 See the [settings page](Using the Settings Page) for the ability to read journal files from places other than this default folder.